bearlike/bearlike/README.md

 2. **First Place - Daksh Smart Finance Hackathon (2020)**
    - Won the First Place in a 36-hour Hackathon conducted by the **Shanmugha Arts, Science, Technology & Research Academy (SASTRA), Tamil Nadu**.
 3. **Fourth Place - St. Peter's Hackathon (2019)**
-   - Won the Fourth Place in a 12-hour Hackathon of over 100+ participants conducted by the **St. Peter's College of Engineering and Technology , Chennai.**
+   - Won the Fourth Place in a 12-hour Hackathon of over 100+ participants conducted by the **St. Peter's College of Engineering and Technology, Chennai.**
 4. **Third Place - SSN IEEE Hack & Tackle (2019)**
    - Won the Third Place in a 24-hour Hackathon of over 300+ participants conducted by the IEEE Chapter of **SSN College of Engineering, Chennai**.
 5. **Founder and Lead - Active Specialized Support Group (ASSG)**